 where

-Leveraging this reformulation, we circumvent the need for directly solving a bi-level optimization when integrating~\eqref{eqn:deepc_pred} into other optimization control problems.
-It is noteworthy that, from this equivalent reformulation~\eqref{eqn:deepc_pred2}, the DDP is effectively a linear predictor.
+This reformulation allows us to integrate~\eqref{eqn:deepc_pred} into other optimization control problems without the need to directly solve a bi-level optimization problem.
+Notably, this equivalent reformulation reveals that the DDP functions as a linear predictor.

-As the DDP is directly defined by the measured data, it is reasonable to update the Hankel matrices with the latest operational data in order to respect the time-varying \change{nature} of building dynamics~\cite{privara2013building}.
-During the updating process, the construction of the Hankel matrix may involve data from multiple time series rather than a single continuous sequence~\cite{van2020willems}.
+Since the DDP is defined directly by measured data, it is logical to update the Hankel matrices with the latest operational data to account for the time-varying nature of building dynamics~\cite{privara2013building}.
+During the update process, constructing the Hankel matrix may involve data from multiple time series rather than a single continuous sequence~\cite{van2020willems}.
 When this occurs, the Hankel matrix is assembled by stacking sub-Hankel matrices from each individual time series~\cite{van2020willems}.
-This situation commonly arises in real-world deployments, as the control unit, such as the \ac{hvac} \change{actuation}, might occasionally malfunction or switch working modes.
-In our study, the HP switches between the heating and cooling modes, necessitating data from different time series. \changeA{To represent the latest building dynamics, we adjust the operational data size, ensuring the Hankel matrix keeps the same dimensions.}
+This situation often occurs in real-world applications, where control units, such as the \ac{hvac} actuators, may occasionally malfunction or switch operational modes.
+In our study, the HP switched between the heating and cooling modes, necessitating the use of data from different time series.
+To accurately represent the latest building dynamics, we adjusted the operational dataset to ensure that the Hankel matrix maintained consistent dimensions.

 However, directly implementing this adaptive scheme may degrade prediction performance~\cite{lian2023physically}.
 In~\cite{lian2021adaptive}, additional excitation inputs were added in the closed-loop to mitigate noise-related degradation, but this approach led to increased energy consumption.
 In contrast, this study employed the following validation tests of data quality to ensure reliable prediction without compromising efficiency:

-\textbf{(1) Persistent excitation evaluation:} The updated Hankel matrices can be accepted only if the persistent excitation (PE) condition~\eqref{eqn:PE_check} is met, which is central to the validity of Willems' Fundamental Lemma.
+\textbf{(1) Persistent Excitation Evaluation:} The updated Hankel matrices can only be accepted if the PE condition~\eqref{eqn:PE_check} is satisfied.
+This condition is crucial for the validity of Willems' Fundamental Lemma.